 As on eBay and Etsy, on the Shopify platform any interested person can start his own online store and indicate the preferred payment methods, one of which is Bitcoin.
 So far, it’s the only cryptocurrency the service works with.
 The website administration warns that bitcoin transactions take more time than common transfers, but in spite of that, the users have a positive attitude towards innovation.

 In December 2014, Microsoft Store Online provided an opportunity to pay with bitcoins.
 All was well, but in 2014, Microsoft reported on its website that the use of bitcoins on its account had stopped.
-After several hours, the company management apologized and deleted the publication, reporting that it was posted by mistake.
+After several hours, the company management apologised and deleted the publication, reporting that it was posted by mistake.
 Something similar happened again in January 2018: the ability to make cryptocurrency payments was suspended for several days, but now it operates in normal mode.
 It seems that the company is really scared of rate fluctuations, but is not ready to refuse from bitcoins yet.

 If such large companies weren’t scared of cryptocurrency but actively supported its distribution, why others didn’t?
 One of the reasons is the extreme instability of such currency.
 Sharp shifts in its value (sometimes within $1000 per day) can cause losses the small business just can’t handle.
 Besides, there is an acute concern about the recognition of virtual money at the state level: it is easy for the government to recognize crypto transfers illegal or impose huge taxes on them.